Applying for a Grant

 If you are seeking psychotherapy, you must first find a therapist.
 We can help with this.
 You will need to discuss the possibility of an application to the Trust with your therapist.
 This applies equally to those who are in the course of their psychotherapy.
 Grants are not given where the therapist does not support the application.
 Before an application can be considered the therapist must register with the Trust, if he or she is not already registered.

 The usual procedure is that the applicant applies to the Trust by letter, and the applicant asks their therapist to provide a short letter supporting the application.
 Once the application and the supporting letter have been received and providing these fulfill the conditions above, a representative from the Management Committee will invite him or her to interview with regard to their financial situation and to their expected expenses for their therapy.It is not the role of the interviewer to enquire into the confidential details of the therapy.
 This form should be used to supply financial details for the interview.
 Assessment Form (to be filled in by Applicant).
 We also include a Diversity Questionnaire which we would be grateful if you can complete and hand in at the interview ( the contents of which are collated and retained anonymously).
-CPAT Diversity Questionnaire.If you are unable to print off either of these forms please contact us via our Contacts Page and we will post the forms to you.
+CPAT Diversity Questionnaire.If you are unable to print off either of these forms please send us a message via our Contacts Us page and we will post the forms to you.

 On completion of the financial assessment, the application is discussed by the Management Committee at its next meeting, and a decision is made as to whether (and how much) help can be given.
 Please note that the Committee meets monthly with the exception of August.
 The process of considering an application from initial enquiry to a decision is thus, on average, two months ( longer if it is over August).